 '''

 import garch_recursion_wrapper as wrapper

-%timeit -n100 -r20 wrapper.garch_recursion_wrapped(parameters, data, sigma2, p, q, backcast)
+%timeit wrapper.garch_recursion_wrapped(parameters, data, sigma2, p, q, backcast)

-100 loops, best of 20: 63.4 us per loop
+67.5 us +/- 2.21 us per loop (mean +/- std. dev. of 7 runs, 10000 loops each)

 '''

-1. Write a Python function which will accept a p+q+1 vector of parameters, a T vector of data, and p and q (integers, AR and MA order, respectively) and recursively computes the ARMA error beginning with observation p+1.
-If an MA index is negative it should be backcast to 0.
+- 1. Write a Python function which will accept a p+q+1 vector of parameters, a T vector of data, and p and q (integers, AR and MA order, respectively) and recursively computes the ARMA error beginning with observation p+1.
+If an MA index is negative it should be backcast to 0. - 2.
+[Only for the brave] Convert the ARMA function to Cython, compile it, and compare the performance against both the pure Python and the Numba versions.